Creative Lead Jobs in USA with Visa Sponsorship

 What visa options exist for Creative Leads who don't win the H-1B lottery?

 The O-1B visa is the most practical alternative for creative professionals.
 It's designed for individuals with extraordinary ability in the arts and has no lottery.
 Evidence categories include awards, critical recognition, high salary relative to peers, and a record of significant creative contributions.
-Cap-exempt employers, including nonprofits and certain universities, can also file H-1B petitions outside the lottery.
+Cap-exempt employers, including nonprofits and certain universities, can also file H-1B visa petitions outside the lottery.

 Do I need a design degree specifically, or will a related field work?